 The Resource Committee (chair: Stefan Bown) meets to review the budget, personnel and premises.
 This committee meets once a term.

 If you are interested in joining the Governing Body please contact the School Office.

 The Clerk to the Governing Body is Karen Bridgman who can be contacted via the School Office.

 I have been a co-opted Governor since 2017 and am delighted to be able to help the school achieve its strategy.

-I have two children at the school and love being part of the community.
-Professionally I am a senior change manager for a financial services company
+I have one child currently at the school and love being part of the community.
+Professionally I am a senior change manager for a financial services company.

-I have been a resident of new Malden since 2011 and both my children attended Burlington Infants and currently attend the Junior school.
+I have been a resident of New Malden since 2011 and both my children attended Burlington Infants and Junior Schools, with one still currently attending the Junior school.
 I have worked extensively with schools and local authorities in my professional career supporting schools reduce costs so they can re-invest in classroom and extra-curricular and helping to build both new schools and extensions affordably and sustainably.
 I currently work for Cabinet office and the MoD.

 I am a co-opted Governor having had two children in both Burlington Infants and Burlington Junior Schools some years ago.
 Being a School Governor gives an unparalleled opportunity to contribute to the local community and the education of the next generation by supporting, and being a critical friend to, the staff at the school.
 With my background in a career in the music business and as well as my governor role I am passionate about music in schools.
 I am delighted to see how the school continues to grow and develop and maintain the very highest standards in all areas under its Head and Deputy Head in the challenging arena of modern education.

 I have been a co- opted Governor at the Junior school since March 2017.
 I have a daughter in year 4 and another daughter currently in the Infant school in year 2.